 Pagrati’s Pink Freud is a cosy place to study with a coffee or stop for an evening drink with friends.
-The bar attracts a crowd of students and intellectuals and boasts moody lighting and industrial-style decor.
+The bar attracts a crowd of students and intellectuals.
+It boasts moody lighting and industrial-style decor.

-The atmosphere is homely and casual, making Pink Freud a wonderfully non-pretentious place to stop for an evening tipple after the end of a long day’s sightseeing.
+The atmosphere is homely and casual.
+As such, Pink Freud is a wonderfully non-pretentious place to stop for an evening tipple after the end of a long day’s sightseeing.